 Exhibit 3-11 presents a schedule of cost of goods manufactured and a schedule of cost of goods sold for Rand Company.
 Note particularly from Exhibit 3-11 that the manufacturing overhead cost on the schedule of cost of goods manufactured is the overhead applied to jobs during the month-not the actual manufacturing overhead costs incurred.
 The reason for this can be traced back to journal entry (7) and the T-account for Work in Process that appears in Exhibit 3-10.
 Under a normal costing system as illustrated in this chapter, applied-not actual-overhead costs are applied to jobs and thus to Work in Process inventory.
+In contrast, in Chapter 2 actual overhead costs were assigned to Work in Process and included in the schedule of cost of goods manufactured.
+This is because we had not introduced the concept of normal costing in that chapter.
 Note also that the cost of goods manufactured for the month (\$158,000) agrees with the amount transferred from Work in Process to Finished Goods for the month, as recorded earlier in entry (11).
 Also note that this \$158,000 figure is used in computing the cost of goods sold for the month.